funcool/promesa/doc/channels.md

 # Channels (CSP pattern)

 An implementation of channel abstraction and CSP patterns for Clojure and ClojureScript.
 It's a [core.async][3] alternative implementation of channel abstraction that leverages platform facilities for concurrency (no go macro transformations, leverages virtual threads on the JVM).

 **NOTE**: Virtual threads are only available on JDK 21+ (or JDK 19 with experimental features enabled).

 See the [Code Walkthrough][0] to learn the main API usage patterns.
 Also, you can read the [core.async rationale][1] for better understanding the main ideas of the CSP pattern.

 **NOTE**: Although the main focus is the use in JVM, where all of the potential is, the channel implementation is also available on CLJS.
 There are no go macros on CLJS, but all the operators (including `alts`) can be used with already available promesa API and syntactic abstractions (such as `promesa.core/loop` and `promesa.core/recur`).
 Read the docstring to know if the operator/helper internally uses vthreads or not.

 ## Differences with `core.async`

 The main highlights and differences with [core.async][3] are:

 - **There are no macro transformations**, the `go` macro is a convenient alias for `p/vthread` (or `p/thread` when vthreads are not available); there are not limitation on using blocking calls inside `go` macro neither many other inconveniences of core.async go macro, mainly thanks to virtual threads. _They are only available on JVM_.
 - **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thread blocking API, whatever you want.
 - **No take/put limits**; you can attach more than 1024 pending tasks to a channel.
 - **Simpler mental model**, there are no differences between parking and blocking operations.
 - **Analogous performance**; in my own stress tests it has the same performance as core.async.
 - **First class errors** support on channels.

 There are also some internal differences that you should know:

-- The promesa implementation immediately cancels all pending puts when channel is closed in contrast to core.async that leaves them operative until all puts are succeeded.
+- The promesa implementation immediately cancels all pending puts when channel is closed in contrast to core.async that leaves them operative until all puts are succeeded
-- The promesa implementation takes less of a granular locking approach than core.async, but it should not have any effect on the final performance or usability.
+- The promesa implementation takes less of a granular locking approach than core.async, but it should not have any effect on the final performance or usability
 - Operators or channel helpers do not use vthreads internally so they can be used safely on CLJS or JVM without virtual threads.

 ## Getting Started